lhcb/bender-tutorials/getting-started/firstalgorithms.md

     """The most trivial algorithm to print 'Hello,world!'""" def analyse( self ) :   ## IMPORTANT!
         """The main 'analysis' method"""
-        ## use the native Python print to stdout:
         print       'Hello, world! (using native Python)'
-        ## use Gaudi-style printout:
         self.Print( 'Hello, World! (using Gaudi)')
         return SUCCESS      ## IMPORTANT!!!
 ```